Developer charges

 Developer charge phasing

-From 1 July 2025, developer charges are increasing from 25% to 50%, as part of a four-year phased reintroduction by the NSW Government.
+On 1 July 2026, developer charges will increase from 50% to 100%, as part of a four-year phased reintroduction by the NSW Government.

 When will the new rate apply?

-Your developer charge will be based on the financial year in which your application meets all requirements outlined in your Development Requirements letter.
-This includes:
+Your developer charge is based on the financial year in which your application fully meets all requirements outlined in your Development Requirements letter.

 Example 1